 If you are a writer or an author, you are using words and expressions both literally and figuratively all the time.

 You might be trying to create verbal irony, express human qualities or add colour to your text.
 The most common literary devices you would use are metaphors and similes or well-known figurative expressions.

-Others can use a chiasmus, where the second part of the expression is balanced against the first.
+Other rhetorical devices can use a chiasmus, where the second part of the expression is balanced against the first.
 For example, “you should work to live, not live to work.”

 The opposite, of course, is an understatement.
 “It’s only a scratch” when referring to a deep or nasty wound.
 Or, “It’s a little fresh today” when the temperature is well below zero.
 Or, “Tiger Woods was a half-decent golf player in his prime.”

-Other figure of speech examples include euphemisms.
+Other examples include euphemisms.

 Some expressions use alliteration, where a consonant sound is repeated.
 Examples include, “I’m as busy as a bee” and “It’s as dead as a doornail or dodo.”

 One of my pet sources of idioms and expressions is from my favourite sport – cricket.
 “To be hit for six”, “to be caught on a sticky wicket”, “to be stumped”, “I did it off my own bat”, “to be caught out” and “to bowl a maiden over.”
 I love the last one.